 There are numerous benefits to walking.
 Here are a few of them:

 Although walking is safe and dependable, do not start any sort of exercise regimen without first consulting your doctor.
-Once you have received a clean bill of health, keep these points in mind.
+If you have received a clean bill of health, keep these points in mind.

 Keep in mind, especially if you are just starting to walk, that you have to come back to your starting point.
 Make sure you can cover the entire distance comfortably, and not just the first part of it.

-A pedometer allows you to measure how many steps you take daily.
-With a pedometer you can incorporate walking activities into your daily life and keep a record of how far you walk.
+A pedometer or fitness tracker allows you to measure how many steps you take daily.
+With a device you can incorporate walking activities into your daily life and keep a record of how far you walk.
 Set new goals to increase the amount of steps you take each day.
 Pedometers are now readily available and quite inexpensive.
-They can help you guide and evaluate your exercise activities.
+Fitness trackers come with many options and vary in price.
+Both devices can help you guide and evaluate your exercise activities.

 You can log your activity on a chart or in a journal.
 The easiest way to track yourself is to download an app onto your smartphone.
 The app can map your walking course, calculate your pace, and help you manage time and distance.